 No one knows this better than Chris Hardin and Brian Scott, both managing partners at Triad Analytic Solutions.
-Hardin and Scott have parlayed their years of experience in the property and casualty insurance industry into a business geared toward helping small- and mid-sized carriers with limited or no dedicated statistical expertise or data management capabilities to benefit from data and analytics.
+Hardin and Scott have parlayed their years of experience into helping small and midsize carriers with limited or no dedicated statistical expertise or data management capabilities to benefit from data and analytics.

 Getting to the data

-“In one engagement, the client was in the midst of a multi-year, seven-figure project with an IT vendor, which was designed to deliver critical data access,” recounts Hardin.
-“In a matter of months, we were able to use SAS to build and query an interim database that yielded similar actionable analytic pricing information.
+“In one engagement, the client was in a multiyear, seven-figure project with an IT vendor to deliver critical data access,” recounts Hardin.
+“In a matter of months, we used SAS to build and query an interim database that yielded similar actionable, analytic pricing information.
 We also trained the employees to maintain and use the database we created.”

-“There's no substitute for experience," adds Scott.
-"It's also hard to attract employees to certain locations.
-Our value is that we can go into these companies to assist them and train their staff to perform the work after we're gone.”
+“There's no substitute for experience,” says Scott.
+“Our value is that we go into these companies to assist them and train their staff to perform the work after we're gone.”

 The competitive advantage

-And once the data is ready, Triad's customers can begin applying advanced analytics to drive quantifiable competitive advantages.
+Once the data is ready, Triad's customers can begin applying advanced analytics to drive quantifiable competitive advantages.

-“There are many small- to mid-size carriers still pricing policies based on univariate analysis," he continues.
-"They look at results one variable at a time and make decisions on how to treat the information.
+“There are many small to midsize carriers still pricing policies based on univariate analysis.
+They look at results one variable at a time and make decisions on how to treat the information.
 The real benefit in pricing comes from multivariate analysis, which helps you understand the impact of every interaction between pricing variables.

-"In terms of loss ratios and profitability, we can show our clients how they can improve their performance with better segmentation and pricing," explains Scott.
-"With SAS, we can not only segment risk and build rating plans more accurately, but also show and quantify for our clients, using historical data, how they could have had better profitability."
+Scott adds: “In terms of loss ratios and profitability, we can show our clients how they can improve their performance with better segmentation and pricing.
+With SAS, we can not only segment risk and build rating plans more accurately, but also show and quantify for our clients, using historical data, how they could have been more profitable.”